CEED/libCEED/examples/README.md

 These examples show in particular the constructions of geometric factors to handle problems in which the elements topological dimension is different from the geometrical dimension and for which the coordinate transformation Jacobian from the 2D reference space to a manifold embedded in 3D physical space is a non-square matrix.

+## PETSc+libCEED Bakeoff Problems on the Cubed-Sphere

+These examples reproduce the Bakeoff Problems 1-6 on a discrete cubed-sphere, using PETSc.

 ## Running Examples

 To build the examples, set the `MFEM_DIR`, `PETSC_DIR` and `NEK5K_DIR` variables